The Avatar Mountains. That is how Zhangjiajie National Forest Park is being promoted across China and around the world.

 Of course these were not included in our entry ticket and would cost more to use.
 They also failed to mention that the cable cars were not running at the time of our visit.

-Zhangjiajie National Forest Park is different to many of the other national parks in China – the entry ticket actually lasts for four days instead of the typical one, and here bus transport is included in the price.
+Zhangjiajie National Forest Park is different to many of the other national parks in China – the entry ticket actually lasts for four days (now only 3 days) instead of the typical one, and here bus transport is included in the price.

 The level of care from the locals was non-existent.
 All they were concerned with was getting a seat, so that they didn’t have to stand for the 10-minute journey to the McDonald’s restaurant in the park.